Grande Fratello VIP: Format

-Based on the original Dutch version created by Endemol, the show sees a number of "housemates", divided by gender, social backgrounds and geographical locations, locked up together in a house, where the viewing public can watch them twenty-four hours a day, and vote them out of the house as they choose.
+Based on the original Dutch version created by Endemol, the show sees a number of "housemates", often selected from diverse genders, social backgrounds and geographical locations, living together in a house under constant surveillance, where the viewing public can often watch them around the clock, and vote them out of the house as they choose.

-The housemates can visit the "confessional" at any time during the day, either to talk to psychologists if they need to, talk to "Big Brother", or to nominate.
+The housemates can visit the "confessional" at any time during the day, either to speak privately to the producers or 'Big Brother', or to nominate.

 The title is inspired by the George Orwell novel Nineteen Eighty-Four.
 The novel tells of a Big Brother, head of the totalitarian state of Oceania that constantly monitors its inhabitants by camera in an attempt to suppress their free will.
 The tag line of the novel is "Big Brother is watching you", which inspired the show, as it is Big Brother who now has total control over the situation in the house.

 The housemates live in a house 24 hours a day, bugged by numerous cameras and microphones which capture their every move.
 Every week the housemates participate in tasks that determine their food budget for that week, or could even affect that week's nominations.
 The overall goal is to be the final surviving housemate and claim the prize fund.